-Illnesses or mishaps: Coming a little too close to a crocodile in a crocodile-infested mangrove swamp; an arduous climb 500 metres, or 1226 steps, in a hot and humid rainforest; tackling my fears of heights in a vertigo-inducing rainforest canopy walk 60 metres up in the air.
+Illnesses or mishaps: Coming a little too close to a crocodile in a crocodile-infested mangrove swamp; an arduous climb 500 metres, or 1226 steps, in a hot and humid rainforest; tackling my fears of heights in a vertigo-inducing rainforest canopy walk 60 metres up.

 Starting in Singapore, Brunei & Malaysia on Borneo were the second and third countries on my journey around south east Asia.